Overview

 • You’re at least age 59½ or the withdrawal follows death or total disability.

-Roth In-plan Conversion
+After Tax Roth In-plan Conversion

-Visit the Fidelity website to learn more about in-plan Roth conversion or call 800-835-5097 to discuss it with a Fidelity advisor.
+Visit the Fidelity website to learn more about an in-plan Roth conversion or call 800-835-5097 to discuss it with a Fidelity advisor.

 • You can pay the current taxes on the conversion.
 Be sure you can afford to pay the current income taxes on the conversion.
 The amount that is taxed depends on whether you choose a one-time conversion or an automatic conversion.